nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 ## The Bottom Line

 There's no universal winner.
 Clean Architecture protects complexity but adds ceremony.
-VSA reduces ceremony but requires discipline.
+Vertical Slice Architecture reduces ceremony but requires discipline.

 Start simple.
 If you're building a straightforward APIs, VSA will get you moving faster.
 If you're modeling a complex domain with lots of business rules, Clean Architecture's protected core is worth the overhead.